YamaNdiaye00/ticket_triage/README.md

 # Ticket Triage System

 ## Project Description
-The **Ticket Triage System** is a production-style **Laravel 11 + Vue 3** single-page application designed to help a help-desk team manage incoming support tickets efficiently.
+The **Ticket Triage System** is a production-style **Laravel 11 + Vue 3 SPA** designed to help a help-desk team manage incoming support tickets efficiently.

 **Purpose**
 - Automate ticket classification using AI (OpenAI API), reducing manual workload.
 - Provide a backend API with CRUD operations, classification, and stats for frontend dashboards.
 - Support manual overrides while still giving AI-powered confidence and explanations.
+- Provide a modern, responsive Vue 3 frontend for staff to triage tickets quickly.

 **Functionality**
-- **Tickets CRUD**: Create, update, list, and view support tickets.
+- **Tickets CRUD**: Create, update, list, and view support tickets with search, filtering, pagination, and input validations.
 - **AI-driven classification**: Categorizes tickets into `Billing`, `Technical`, `Account`, or `Other`, with explanation and confidence.
 - **Manual override**: If staff changes category, AI will not overwrite it, but will still add explanation and confidence.
-- **Bulk classify**: Artisan command to classify all tickets missing AI data.
+- **Bulk classify**: Artisan command to classify all tickets missing AI data (`--only-missing`).
 - **Stats endpoint**: Provides counts for dashboard charts.
+- **Dashboard & charts**: Ticket counts by status & category with a simple Chart.js chart.
+- **CSV export**: Modal with filters (download support in progress).
+- **Dark/Light theme toggle**: Project-wide via CSS variables.
 - **Rate limiting**: Protects `/stats` (30 requests/min) and `/classify` (10 requests/min) from abuse.

 **Effectiveness**
 - Reduces manual triage effort by auto-classifying routine tickets.
 - Provides transparency with explanations and confidence scores.
+- Staff can override AI and add notes cleanly.
 - Includes safe fallbacks (random dummy results when AI disabled).
-- Clean separation of concerns (services, jobs, routes) for maintainability.
+- Clean separation of concerns (services, jobs, routes, Vue frontend).
-- Lightweight frontend integration (Vue 3 SPA with minimal dependencies).
+- Lightweight, maintainable architecture (Options API, plain CSS with BEM).

 ---